ACMHC (Associate Clinical Mental Health Counselor)

 Hi!
 I’m Casherie Bright and I am one of the therapists at the NeuroTherapy and Trauma Center of Utah.
-A self-disclosure, I am also a part owner in the company and am married to the other owner (Jeff).
-We are a family run company and currently have six therapists that work full-time and part-time with us.
+A self-disclosure, I am also a part owner in the company and am married to the other owner (Jeff Bright).
+We are a family run company.

 After our group home time, I spent time in a few other mental health facilities and even had foster care teenage girls with mental health problems live with us.
 I learned to love children and teens in the foster care system.
 I worked for several years in supervision of foster care homes for adolescent and children with mental health symptoms.
 Just last year, we adopted two children: an infant and a daughter with mental health needs and we are learning how to live as an integrated family.
 Living with a child with mental health needs is much different then providing care from a comfy office!